Varadkkulkarni/test/README.md

 # test
-This is to test basic git
+This is to test basic git functions